axeljeremy7/axeljeremy7/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on CorePHP
+- 🔭 I’m currently working on CorePHP.
 - 🌱 I’m currently using React, React Native and Symfony.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open sources projects.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m interested in Machine Learning, Web and Mobile development.
 - 💬 Ask me about ...
 - 📫 How to reach me: https://axeljeremy7.github.io/
 - ⚡ Fun fact: Like philosophy